This article describes how to access JURECA using SSH.

 When uploading a public key to our systems, you also have to declare a set of hosts or subnets which you want to log in from.

-Modifications to the list of authorized keys may only be performed via JuDoor.
-Please note that suspicious accounts will be suspended.
+Modifications to the list of authorized keys can only be performed via JuDoor.

 Too many accesses within a short amount of time will be interpreted as an intrusion and will lead to automatically disabling the originating system at the FZJ firewall.